Land Reform Movement: Early People's Republic of China campaigns (1949–1953)

-In this period, the Party's view was that fewer targets were necessary in order to unite a broad base in opposition to a limited number of landlords.
+In this period, the CCP's view was that fewer targets were necessary to unite a broad base in opposition to a limited number of landlords.
 According to this view, a focused attack on the landlord class's core would also result in compliance from small and medium landlords.
-The Party instructed work teams to refrain from indiscriminate struggle, which was now viewed as "illegal struggle."
-Pursuant to these directives, the East China Bureau tested a new struggle method in which the most exploitive or criminal landlords (deemed "evil tyrants") would be sent to trial but that work teams would meet with other landlords to explain land reform policy and their comparatively lenient treatment under it.
-The East China Bureau encountered no resistance from these latter landlords and the Party deemed this test program in non-violent struggle a total success.
+The CCP instructed work teams to refrain from indiscriminate struggle, which was now viewed as illegal.
+Under these directives, the East China Bureau tested a new struggle method in which the most exploitive or criminal landlords (deemed "evil tyrants") would be sent to trial but that work teams would meet with other landlords to explain land reform policy and their comparatively lenient treatment under it.
+The East China Bureau encountered no resistance from these latter landlords and the CCP deemed this test program in non-violent struggle a total success.

-However, the Korean War prompted Party leadership to be concerned that landlords might use the conflict to oppose the new rural order, increasing the view that violent struggle was necessary to defeat class enemies.
+However, the Korean War prompted CCP leadership to be concerned that landlords might use the conflict to oppose the new rural order, increasing the view that violent struggle was necessary to defeat class enemies.
 Land reform in May 1951, according to Mao biographer Philip Short, "lurched violently to the left" with Mao Zedong laying down new guidelines for "not correcting excesses prematurely."
-Beatings, while not officially promoted by the party, were not prohibited either.
-While landlords had no protection, those who were branded "rich peasants" received moderate protections from violence and those who were on the lower end were fully protected.
+Beatings, while not officially promoted by the CCP, were not prohibited either.
+While landlords had no protection, those who were branded rich peasants received moderate protection from violence and those who were on the lower end were fully protected.
 In this vein, Mao insisted that the people themselves, not the public security organs, should become involved in enacting the Land Reform Law and killing the landlords who had oppressed them, in contrast to the Soviet practice of dekulakization.
 Mao thought that peasants who killed landlords who had oppressed them would become permanently linked to the revolutionary process in a way that passive spectators could not be.
-Although violence came to be particularly frowned upon by the Party in the final rounds of land reform, in practice the struggle by peasants against landlords continued to be often brutal.
+Although violence came to be particularly frowned upon by the CCP in the final rounds of land reform, in practice the struggle by peasants against landlords continued to be often brutal.

 In the early PRC era, there were millions of war widows.
 Widows whose husbands had fought in Communist armies received land through the land reform movement, as well as assistance farming it.

+During the early PRC land reform, the folk artists and culture workers were a significant medium for promoting of the movement's ideological principles in rural China.